 New trails, including a second lift accessed, cross-country bike trail, are being opened in 2014 which will give even more variety of trails to choose from.

 Some are totally free with no special bike or safety equipment needed except an approved bike safety helmet, while others are lift-accessed and only available during the summer months (mid to late June to end of September) for a small fee and require more safety gear.

 Helpful hint: New for 2014 – detailed Sun Peaks Mountain Biking Trail maps are now available from the Sun Peaks Adventure Center, in most Sun Peaks hotel lobbies, or in our Best Sun Peaks condo or Best Sun Peaks townhouse for our guests.

 So grab your bike (or book a rental at Elevation), your safety gear, water, snacks, sunscreen, and get biking!

 The simplest of the Sun Peaks mountain biking cross-country trails is the 6 km loop, pedestrian friendly, Valley Trail Network, which winds its way throughout the village area, from Parking Lot #5 across from Stone’s Throw, out to Burfield Drive past the entrance to Sun Peaks Resort.

 The Valley Trail is mainly paved, pretty flat, and an enjoyable way to safely explore the village and surrounding areas.
 Don’t be surprised if you find yourselves thinking about Sun Peaks Real Estate after cycling through some of the Sun Peaks developments.

-In 2014, the Valley Trail is being expanded with various dirt trails to complete the low elevation loop around Sun Peaks.
+In 2014, the Valley Trail was expanded with various dirt trails to complete the low elevation loop around Sun Peaks.

 Please remember to be safe and courteous to pedestrians, pets and wildlife that may also be enjoying the Valley Trail Network.